mk23/snmpy/README.md

 #### `parse_value(text, item, ignore=False)` ####

 Method for extracting and returning a single element from `text`.
-The `item` to be extracted, an instance of `snmpy.plugin.PluginItem` class, has attributes describing its identifying regex, its native type to convert to, and optionally a consolidation function (cdef) if more than one result is found in text.
+The `item` to be extracted, an instance of `snmpy.module.ModuleItem` class, has attributes describing its identifying regex, its native type to convert to, and optionally a consolidation function (cdef) if more than one result is found in text.
 If multiple results are found, but no cdef is specified, the results are joined using the value of the item's join attribute.

 Supported cdefs: